how is stevia made

 Harvesting the Stevia Leaves

-- Cultivation: Stevia plants are grown in warm climates, preferably in well-drained, nutrient-rich soil.
-They require a moderate amount of rainfall and sunlight.
+- Cultivation: Stevia thrives in warm climates with well-drained, nutrient-rich soil and a good balance of rainfall and sunlight.

-- Manual Harvesting: Farmers typically hand-pick the leaves, ensuring that only the best parts of the plant are collected.
+- Manual Harvesting: Farmers hand-pick the leaves, ensuring that only premium parts of the plant are selected.

 Drying and Preparing the Leaves

-- Washing: The leaves are thoroughly washed to remove any dirt, pesticides, or impurities.
+- Washing: The leaves are rigorously washed to eliminate any contaminants, including dirt and pesticides.

-- Drying: They are then spread out in a clean, ventilated area to dry.
-This can take a few days, and methods vary from air drying to using dehydrators.
+- Drying: Once cleaned, they are spread in a well-ventilated area to dry, which can take several days; techniques can range from air drying to using specialized dehydrators.

-- Grinding: Once dried, the leaves can be ground into a powder, resulting in a natural stevia leaf powder that retains most of its sweetness.
+- Grinding: After drying, the leaves are ground into a powder, resulting in a natural stevia leaf powder that maintains much of its sweetness.

 Sweetness Extraction Process

-Water Extraction: The dried leaves are steeped in hot water to dissolve the steviol glycosides.
-This process effectively captures the sweetness while discarding the leaf fiber and impurities.
+Water Extraction: The dried leaves are steeped in hot water, dissolving the steviol glycosides and effectively capturing their sweetness while discarding leaf fibers and impurities.

-Filtration: The mixture is filtered to remove leftover plant material, leaving behind a liquid enriched with the sweet compounds.
+Filtration: The solution is filtered to remove any remaining plant material, resulting in a liquid rich in sweet compounds.

-Concentration: The filtered liquid is then concentrated through evaporation to create a syrup or extract.
-This syrup can be further purified.
+Concentration: This filtered liquid is then concentrated through evaporation, forming a syrup or extract that can undergo further purification.

 Forms of Stevia Products

-- Stevia Leaf Powder: Whole ground stevia leaves, often used for cooking and baking.
+- Stevia Leaf Powder: Ground whole stevia leaves suited for cooking and baking applications.

-- Liquid Stevia Extract: Concentrated liquid form that can be easily added to beverages.
+- Liquid Stevia Extract: A concentrated liquid that mixes effortlessly with beverages.

 Common Confusions Around Stevia Production